Basic Food - Work Requirements

 Pregnancy is an exception to ABAWD participation.
 Once the client’s due date is entered in the Expected Due Date field, the Work Registration page will automatically suggest the pregnancy exception.

-Once the due date has passed, workers will be responsible for updating work registration status of those in the household.
+• When the due date has passed, workers will be responsible for updating work registration status of those in the household at the next review or client reported change.

 Paid Family Medical Leave